 -

-GAR Building - This is the Grand Army of the Republic Building or GAR for short.
-The government established it after the war to support Union veterans.
-Here, veterans would gather, share stories, and look after one another in times of need.
+GAR Building - Known as the Grand Army of the Republic Building, or GAR, it was established by the government post-war to support Union veterans.
+Here, veterans would gather, share stories, and support each other in times of need.

 - Easy-to-use app: download Action’s Tour Guide App onto your phone